Casemiro: Senior team

 Casemiro made his debut for the Brazil senior team on 14 September 2011, in a 0–0 draw against Argentina, aged 19.
 He was named by manager Dunga in the Brazilian squad for the 2015 Copa América, but did not play any matches in the quarter-final exit in Chile.

 On 5 May 2016, Casemiro was named among the 23-man list for the Copa América Centenario to be held in the United States.

 In May 2018, Casemiro was selected by manager Tite for the 2018 FIFA World Cup in Russia.
 He made his debut in the competition on 17 June, playing 60 minutes in a 1–1 group stage draw to Switzerland.

 In May 2019, Casemiro was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 In the final group game at the Arena Corinthians against Peru, he scored his first international goal to open a 5–0 victory, but was also sent off for two yellow cards and suspended from the next match.
 He started in Brazil's 3–1 victory over Peru in the 2019 Copa América Final on 7 July, at the Maracanã Stadium.

 Casemiro was named to the 2021 Copa América squad on 9 June 2021.
 In Brazil's third group match on 23 June, he scored the match–winning goal following a Neymar corner in injury time, to help his team defeat Colombia 2–1.
 On 10 July, he started in his nation's 1–0 defeat to rivals Argentina in the final.

 On 7 November 2022, Casemiro was named in the squad for the 2022 World Cup in Qatar.
 On 28 November, he scored the winning goal in the second group match against Switzerland.
 Brazil were eliminated by Croatia in the quarter-finals on 9 December, following a 4–2 penalty shoot-out loss after a 1–1 draw following extra-time, although Casemiro was able to net his spot kick.

 On 26 May 2025, newly appointed Brazil manager Carlo Ancelotti announced the squad for World Cup qualifiers against Ecuador and Paraguay, including Casemiro, marking the midfielder's return to the national team after a two-year absence.
+On 18 May 2026, Casemiro was selected for Brazil's squad for the 2026 FIFA World Cup.
+During the round of 32 match against Japan, Casemiro scored a goal and was named Man of the Match, helping Brazil win 2–1.
+In addition, he equaled the World Cup record of 12 unbeaten appearances, matching the achievement of Zagallo and Julio Olarticoechea.
+He also became the second-oldest Brazilian scorer at the World Cup, aged 34 years and 126 days, only behind Bebeto's record in 1998.